florin06098/hotel-management-app/README.md

 # hotel-management-app
-First personal application made using Node.js and Vue.js This is just a small and fast developped application, some details were not so important and were not implemented.
-The application was created just to get an idea of how the technologies work.
+First personal application made using Node.js and Vue.js This is just a small and fast developped application that was created to get an idea of how the techologies work.
+Some details were not so important and were not implemented.

 Landing page